c4ndybar/ng-logr/projects/ng-logr/README.md

 This library is still in beta.
 Contributions are more than welcome.
 Some things to focus on...
 - Bug fixes.
-- Support previous versions of Angular (at least Angular 4+).
-The library only supports Angular 6 currently.
+- Add support for other Angular versions (currently supports 6 - 8)
 - Make the logs fail silently (or log debug statements to the console if not in production mode).
 - Add a way to include contextual information posting logs from `HttpLogHandler` (i.e. browser version, device, os version, etc.)
 - Additional log handlers that are useful.